seasonjs/stable-diffusion/README.md

 ## Usage

 This `stable-diffusion` golang library provide two api `Predict` and `ImagePredict`.
-**You must instantiate each separately and set the correct options for the corresponding model.**

 You don't need to download stable-diffusion dynamic library.